Water Conservation 101: Why Property Owners & HOAs Need Smarter Solutions

 Smart meters come in various shapes and sizes, but they generally fall into three categories:

 Smart water meters – whether retrofitted, hybrid, or fully integrated – are changing how water usage is tracked and billed.
-Property owners and managers can choose a solution tailored to their building infrastructure and overall needs: non-integrated retrofits to quickly modernize existing meters for remote readings and leak alerts, hybrid systems to retain the familiarity of mechanical meters while gaining digital accuracy for billing, or integrated smart meters for an advanced, long-term metering infrastructure with superior accuracy and analytics.
+Property owners and managers can choose a solution (for example – residential smart meter) tailored to their building infrastructure and overall needs: non-integrated retrofits to quickly modernize existing meters for remote readings and leak alerts, hybrid systems to retain the familiarity of mechanical meters while gaining digital accuracy for billing, or integrated smart meters for an advanced, long-term metering infrastructure with superior accuracy and analytics.
 All three approaches bring tangible improvements over manual reads or RUBS estimates.

 The image above shows a fully integrated smart meter, combining ultrasonic technology, data transmission, and display functionality in one compact unit.